Top 9 Enterprise Content Management Challenges in 2025

 In addition, it makes sure that information that needs digital preservation are managed properly.

-6- Automating processes
+6- Automate processes

 Although automation has several advantages, like greater effectiveness, less manual labor, and enhanced precision, there are still a number of obstacles to overcome before it can be successfully implemented.